 Easily make wool pillows such as our wool bed pillows by folding organic wool batting and stuffing the case with the folded batting.
 This is wonderful certified organic pillow stuffing.
 It is 88" wide and approximately 2" thick.
 It will easily compress to 1/2" with pressure.
 It weighs approximately 2.54 lbs/yd or 1.85 oz/sqft.

 Organic cotton/muslin wool pillow stuffing scraps with organic cotton fabric still stitched to the wool.
 These scraps come from the organic mattresses that we make.
 You can cut the fabric off yourself and save money on this high-quality organic wool material.

 Build your own down pillows and cushions.
-Buy grey duck or white goose down feathers by the pound (1 lb = 0.45 kg), or save even more by buying a full bag of down (18 lbs = 8.2 kg, 20 lbs = 9.1 kg).
+Buy a full bag of grey duck or white goose down feathers (18 lbs = 8.2 kg, 20 lbs = 9.1 kg).

 Pillow stuffing with down and feathers is soft and wonderful.
 Since geese and ducks are mostly covered in feathers, the higher the down percentage the greater the pillow stuffing cost.
 The greater the down percentage the less likely feathers will be able to leak and poke through.
 You can always expect some leakage with down and feather blends.
 You just get less leakage with higher down percent.
 We recommend at least 25/75 gray duck or better.
 If you prefer white goose, we recommend the blend 50/50.
 The first number represents the percentage of down in the mix and the second number represents the percentage of feathers.
 The goose feathers are slightly larger than the gray duck feathers and provide a more resilient or springy pillow stuffing mix than duck blends.